pathvoid/nobullfit/priv/legal_documents/privacy_policy.md

 ### Your Rights

 You have the right to access, correct, or delete your personal data at any time.
-You can also request the deletion or deactivation of your account with no questions asked.
+You can also request the deletion of your account with no questions asked in your settings.

 ## Contact Information